Larissavvy/Covid-19-Power-Bi-Visualization/README.md

 # Covid-19-Power-Bi-Visualization

-- Covid-19 Visualization using Power Bi
+- Covid-19 Visualization using Power Bi, the dashboard is interactive.

 Dataset from : https://www.worldometers.info/coronavirus/